What Happens to IBR and SAVE Borrowers When RAP Starts

 Related: Will I Owe Taxes on IBR Forgiveness After 2025?

 The trade-off is that RAP’s payments will likely be higher than SAVE’s 5% formula, and its forgiveness timeline stretches an extra five years.
-So while RAP isn’t as generous, it’s still a step up from the older PAYE and ICR plans.
+So while RAP isn’t as generous as SAVE was, it’s still a step up from the older PAYE and ICR plans for borrowers who need interest relief.

-If you’re in one of those older plans and are close to forgiveness, it’s fine to stay put until you’re done.
-But if you’re years away—or your balance is still climbing—it’s worth watching for the official RAP transition notice in 2026 and comparing your options once the calculators are live.
+If you’re in PAYE or ICR and are close to forgiveness, it’s fine to stay put until you’re done.
+But if you’re years away — or your balance is still climbing — it’s worth comparing your options once RAP becomes available and the calculators are live.

 Deadlines That Matter Between Now and 2028